kodadot/developers/docs/README.md

-# Hello KodaPress
+# KodaDot NFT Marketplace

-## Docs are being created
+## Docs are being created, be patient

 ![KodaDot_logo_v3](./assets/KODA_v3.png)

-We are migrating our old resources from
+We are in process migrating our old resources from
 - [kodadot.gitbook.io](https://kodadot.gitbook.io)
 - [github.com/kodadot/nft-gallery/wiki](https://github.com/kodadot/nft-gallery/wiki)

-It may take while we finish migrating from old sources.
+It may take while till we finish migrating from old sources, plus we are recreating new resources

 ## What is KodaDot?

-- [KodaDot](https://kodadot.xyz) is developed as open source NFT marketplace and ultimately created as public goods of Internet.
+- [KodaDot](https://kodadot.xyz) is developed as open source NFT marketplace and ultimately created as public goods of Internet, currently running on [Kusama.network](https://kusama.network)

 ## Contribute to KodaDot